-Phase I. The drug or biologic is initially introduced into healthy human subjects or patients and tested for safety, dose tolerance, absorption, metabolism, distribution and excretion, submitting the results of preliminary research, pre-clinical studies, and clinical studies as well as chemistry, manufacturing and control information on the drug or biological product to the FDA in a New Drug Application, or NDA for a drug product, or BLA, for a biological product, and obtaining FDA approval of the NDA or BLA prior to any commercial sale or shipment of the drug or biological product.
+Phase I. The drug or biologic is initially introduced into healthy human subjects or patients and tested for safety, dose tolerance, absorption, metabolism, distribution and excretion, submitting the results of preliminary research, pre-clinical studies, and clinical studies as well as chemistry, manufacturing and control information on the drug or biological product to the FDA in a New Drug

 Phase II.
-The drug or biologic is studied in patients to identify possible adverse effects and safety risks, to determine dose tolerance and the optimal dosage, and to collect initial efficacy data,
+The drug or biologic is studied in patients to identify possible adverse effects and safety risks, to determine dose tolerance and the optimal dosage, and to collect initial efficacy data, obtaining FDA approval of the NDA or BLA prior to any commercial sale or shipment of the drug or biological product.